hapijs/joi/API.md

     - `path` - ordered array where each element is the accessor to the value where the error happened.
     - `type` - type of the error.
     - `context` - object providing context of the error containing:
-        - `key` - key of the value that errored, equivalent to the last element of `details.path`.
+        - `key` - key of the value that erred, equivalent to the last element of `details.path`.
-        - `label` - label of the value that errored, or the `key` if any, or the default `messages.root`.
+        - `label` - label of the value that erred, or the `key` if any, or the default `messages.root`.
         - `value` - the value that failed validation.
         - other error specific properties as described for each error code.
 - `annotate()` - function that returns a string with an annotated version of the object pointing at